a4lg/fast-tlsh/README.md

 off real SIMD (to forbid any unsafe code), it employs pseudo-SIMD operations and additional tables to speed up the comparison.

-Also, it speeds up generating fuzzy hashes (~50% faster) using "double update" table optimization.
+Also, it speeds up generating fuzzy hashes (~50% faster) using the "double update" table optimization.

 ## Crate Features (Major)